Smallpox

 Overview of Treatment

 Smallpox is a highly contagious disease caused by the variola virus, with a high mortality rate.
 Treatment primarily focuses on prevention and antiviral medications.
 The main strategies include vaccination and novel antiviral drugs to block virus transmission, inhibit viral replication, and reduce mortality.
-Since the World Health Organization declared the eradication of natural smallpox infection in 1980, treatment efforts have shifted towards addressing potential threats such as bioterrorism or laboratory accidents.
+Since the World Health Organization declared the eradication of natural smallpox infection in 1980, treatment efforts have shifted towards preparedness against potential bioterrorism or laboratory accidents.

 Types of Treatment and Mechanisms

 1. Smallpox Vaccine: Live attenuated vaccines (such as ACAM2000) stimulate the body to produce neutralizing antibodies, providing active immunity.
-After vaccination, a localized infection site forms in the skin, inducing T-cell and B-cell memory responses.
-2. Antiviral Drugs: For example, tecovirimat (TPOXX) can inhibit the viral p35 protein, preventing the virus envelope from separating from host cells and thereby blocking the release of infectious virions to new cells.
+After vaccination, a localized infection develops in the skin, inducing T-cell and B-cell memory responses.
+2. Antiviral Drugs: For example, tecovirimat (TPOXX) inhibits the viral p35 protein, preventing the virus from detaching from the host cell membrane and thereby blocking the release of infectious virions.

 Indications

-The vaccine is mainly used for high-risk populations such as laboratory workers or healthcare personnel exposed to the virus.
+The vaccine is mainly used for high-risk groups such as laboratory personnel or healthcare workers exposed to the virus.
 Antiviral drugs are suitable for confirmed or suspected smallpox cases, especially when early symptoms (such as fever and rash) appear.

 The vaccine is administered via scarification or subcutaneous injection.
-Local pustule formation is observed to confirm immune response.
-The adult dose is 0.5ml injected intradermally, which can produce sufficient immunity within 4 weeks.
-Tecovirimat is recommended at 600mg orally every 12 hours; in severe cases, intravenous administration may be used, with a treatment course lasting 14 days.
+Local pustular reactions are monitored to confirm immune response.
+The adult dose is 0.5 ml injected intradermally, which can produce sufficient immunity after 4 weeks.
+Tecovirimat is recommended at 600 mg orally every 12 hours; in severe cases, intravenous administration may be used, with a treatment course lasting 14 days.

 Benefits and Advantages

-• Prophylactic Protection: Vaccination reduces the risk of infection by over 95%.
+• Preventive Protection: Vaccination reduces infection risk by over 95%.

-• Targeted Therapy: Tecovirimat acts directly on key viral proteins, with fewer side effects compared to broad-spectrum antivirals.
+• Targeted Therapy: Tecovirimat acts directly on key viral proteins, with fewer side effects than broad-spectrum antivirals.

-• Emergency Stockpile: The United States maintains a strategic reserve of millions of doses for rapid response to public health emergencies.
+• Emergency Stockpile: The United States maintains a strategic reserve of millions of doses to respond rapidly to public health emergencies.

 Risks and Side Effects

 Vaccination may cause local redness, swelling, fever, and other mild reactions.
 Immunocompromised individuals have a 0.01% risk of developing disseminated vaccinia infection.
-Common side effects of antiviral drugs include headache and nausea, with rare cases of transient elevation of liver enzymes.
+Common side effects of antiviral drugs include headache and nausea; rarely, transient elevation of liver enzymes may occur.

 Precautions and Contraindications